All Episodes

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-So Dow, verdict with Ted Cruz now, wherever you get your podcasts.
+So down with Verdict with Ted Cruz now, wherever you get your podcasts.

-Nine times out of ten, they called me a masochist, rolled their eyes, or just asked why.
+What I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 Benghazi, the truth became a web of lies.

-From Prologue Projects and Pushkin Industries, this is Fiasco Benghazi.
+From Prologue Projects and Pushkin Industries, this is Fiasco, Benghazi.

 What difference at this point does it make?

-Listen to Fiasco Benghazi on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.
+Listen to Fiasco, Benghazi, on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.

-Anyway, glad you're with us, toll-free.
+Anyway, glad you're with us.

-You want to be a part of a the program.
+You want to be a part of the program?

-Um so we have the rate at Mar-a-Lago.
+So we have the raid at Mar-a-Lago.

 And one week from today, and I got an early copy of this book, Paul Manafort's book will be released.

-It's called Political Prisoner, Persecuted, Prosecuted, but not silenced.
+It's called Political Prisoner, Persecuted, Prosecuted, But Not Silenced.

-Uh in light of everything that happened yesterday, boy, you have to wonder.
+In light of everything that happened yesterday, boy, you have to wonder.

-Uh Paul Manafort, welcome back to the program, sir.
+Paul Manafort, welcome back to the program, sir.

 Thank you, Sean.